nicklalone/CIST_2500/05_Probability/Day1.md

 Let's gather a few sample spaces:

-1. Rolling 2 Dice, what is the sample space of all outcomes?
+1. Rolling 2 Coins, what is the sample space of all outcomes?
 	- TT, HH, TH, HT <- why is this the same space?

 2. A coin and a die, what is the sample space for all outcomes?